 I hope that you are doing as well as possible because I know you aren’t fine at this stage in your life.
 I hope that you have been able to find some comfort in the friends and family that have rallied around you.
 I hope you have felt the love for you as a person from all of the Mississippi State family.
 I hope, most of all, that you are able to grieve in whatever way you so desire for your mother.

-Topics: Dak Prescott
+Tags: Dak Prescott